-Address offset Туре Width Reset value Name Description 0x0 WO 8 0x00 remap Remap register.
+Address offset Туре Width Reset value Name Description 0x0 WO 8 0x00 a remap remap Remap register.
 Up to eight remap bits are supported.
-0x4 WO - - - Reserved.
+0x4 WO - - - - Reserved.
 0x08 WO 1 - 16 0x0 security0 Slave 0 security setting.
-This consists of one bit for non-virtual slaves, and up to 16 bits for virtual or APB master interfaces, and you can configure the register bits as follows: 0 Secure.
+This register consists of 1 bit for non-virtual slaves, and up to 16 bits for virtual or APB master interfaces.
+You can configure the register bits as follows: 0 Secure.
 1 Non-secure.
 Note • For virtual or APB master interfaces with 16 security setting bits each bit position maps onto the region number.
-For example, the security0[5] bit is the security setting for the address region for master interface node number 2, region 5. • You can identify the correct master interface node number through using AMBA Designer during configuration.
+For example, the security0[5] bit is the security setting for the address region for master interface node number 2, region 5. • You can identify the correct master interface node number through using your IP tool during configuration.

-Address offset Туре Width Reset value Name Description 0x0C WO 1 - 16 0x0 security1 Slave 1 security setting.
-This consists of one bit for non-virtual slaves, and up to 16 bits for virtual or APB master interfaces, and you can configure the register bits as follows: 0 Secure.
+Address offset Туре Width Reset value Name Description 0x0C WO 1-16 0x0 security1 Slave 1 security setting.
+This register consists of 1 bit for non-virtual slaves, and up to 16 bits for virtual or APB master interfaces.
+You can configure the register bits as follows: 0 Secure.
 1 Non-secure.
-Note • For virtual or APB master interfaces with 16 security setting bits each bit position maps onto the region number.
-For example, the security1[5] bit is the security setting for the address region for master interface node number 3, region 5. • You can identify the correct master interface node number through using AMBA Designer during configuration.
-0x10 - 0x104 WO 1 - 16 0x0 security <n></n> Slave n security setting.
-It contains one bit for non-virtual slaves, and up to 16 bits for APB master interfaces and you can configure the register bits as follows: 0 Secure.
+Note • For virtual or APB master interfaces with 16 security setting bits, each bit position maps onto the region number.
+For example, the security1[5] bit is the security setting for the address region for master interface node number 3, region 5.
+You can identify the correct master interface node number through using your IP tool during configuration.
+0x10 - 0x104 WO 1-16 0x0 security <n></n> Slave n security setting.
+It contains 1 bit for non-virtual slaves, and up to 16 bits for APB master interfaces and you can configure the register bits as follows: 0 Secure.
 1 Non-secure.
-Note • For virtual or APB master interfaces with 16 security setting bits each bit position maps onto the region number.
-For example, the security <n>[5] bit is the security setting for the address region for master interface node number <n> + 2, region 5.</n></n> You can identify the correct master interface node number through using AMBA Designer during configuration.
-0x110 - 0xFFF RO - - - Reserved.
+Note • For virtual or APB master interfaces with 16 security setting bits, each bit position maps onto the region number.
+For example, the security <n>[5] bit is the security setting for the address region for master interface node number <n> + 2, region 5.</n></n> • You can identify the correct master interface node number through using your IP tool during configuration.